Zambia - Data Protection Overview

 The Financial Services Act

-Section 111 of the Financial Services Act provides that, subject to the Financial Intelligence Centre Act No. 46 of 2020, a financial service provider must maintain the confidentiality of information obtained in the provision of a service to a customer and must not divulge any information except:
+Section 111 of the Banking and Financial Services Act provides that, subject to the Financial Intelligence Centre Act No. 46 of 2020, a financial service provider must maintain the confidentiality of information obtained in the provision of a service to a customer and must not divulge any information except:

 - in accordance with the express consent of a customer;